kimura-coder/kimura-coder/README.md

 Aspiring web developer and cybersecurity expert

-Alfred is currently a computer science student at The Technical University of Mombasa and is passionate about leveraging the web to make it easy to use and secure.
+Alfred is currently a computer science student at The Technical University of Mombasa and is passionate about leveraging the web by making it easy to use and secure.

--🌍 I am based in Mombasa Kenya
+-🌍 I am currently based in Mombasa Kenya

 -🧠 I’m currently learning web development and cybersecurity